givemepower8/Phaser3Practices/docs/COC.md

 ### Goblins

+Goblins and wall breakers are great for farming, a.k.a., goblin knife.
+The drawback of goblin knife is that it drops trophies fast.

 1 housing space, attack speed 1s, move speed: 32, range: 0.4 tile

 Prefer resource building.

 Strength: Fastest unit which deals twice damage to resource building and town hall.

-Weakness: low HP, vulnerable to splash damage and spells
+Weakness: low HP, vulnerable to splash damage and spells.

 ### Wall breaker